 Transactions in shares of UniFirst Corporation common stock qualify as party-in-interest transactions under the provisions of ERISA for which a statutory exemption exists.
-While no shares of UniFirst Corporation common stock were purchased subsequent to June 28, 2012, during the year ended December 31, 2012, the Plan made purchases of approximately \$760,000.
-During the years ended December 31, 2013 and 2012, sales approximated \$3.9 million and \$2.3 million, respectively, of UniFirst Corporation common stock.
-At December 31, 2013 and 2012, the Plan held 109,970 and 152,464 shares of UniFirst Corporation common stock representing 3.9% and 4.6%, respectively, of the total net assets of the Plan, respectively.
+No shares of UniFirst Corporation common stock have been purchased by participants subsequent to June 28, 2012.
+During the years ended December 31, 2014 and 2013, sales approximated \$1.3 million and \$3.9 million, respectively, of UniFirst Corporation common stock.
+At December 31, 2014 and 2013, the Plan held 97,847 and 109,970 shares of UniFirst Corporation common stock representing 3.8% and 3.9%, respectively, of the total net assets of the Plan, respectively.
 These investments and transactions are all participant-directed.

 Fees paid to BOAML qualify as party-in-interest transactions; however, they are exempt from the prohibited transactions rules under ERISA.
-Direct administrative expenses charged to the Plan and paid to BOAML during 2013 and 2012 totaled \$81,795 and \$71,230, respectively.
+Direct administrative expenses charged to the Plan and paid to BOAML during 2014 and 2013 totaled \$119,615 and \$81,795, respectively.
 Loans to participants qualify as party-in-interest transactions.